Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?

-Previously, \citet{Vivet_Checchin_Chapuis_2013} used Doppler measurements for a radar localization and mapping using a custom Doppler-enabled spinning radar.
-More recently, \citet{Rennie_Williams_Newman_DeMartini_2023} made use of the Doppler information from a Navtech CTS350-X radar to train a neural network to directly predict vehicle pose information.
-However, they do not directly extract the Doppler velocity information, which makes it hard to evaluate its quality and impact.
-Additionally, both works halved the number of azimuths in order to extract Doppler information, and, in part because of this, do not produce results that are on par with modern state-of-the-art radar odometry approaches.
-We are thus revisiting the analytical approach presented in \cite{Vivet_Checchin_Chapuis_2013} and refining it using our continuous-time state estimation techniques.
-As shown in \cite{Rennie_Williams_Newman_DeMartini_2023} and our own experiments, halving the resolution decreases performance of spinning radar odometry.
-We thus provide an approach to retain the full resolution while still extracting Doppler velocities.
-We evaluate our approach, and the usefulness of Doppler measurements, on a dataset collected in progressively challenging environments ranging from a suburb to the geometrically degenerate skyway shown in Figure \ref{fig:boreas}.
+Previously, \citet{Vivet_Checchin_Chapuis_2013} used Doppler measurements for radar localization and mapping using a custom spinning Doppler radar.
+More recently, \citet{Rennie_Williams_Newman_DeMartini_2023} made use of the Doppler information from a Navtech RAS6 radar to train a neural network to directly predict vehicle pose information.
+However, they did not directly extract the Doppler velocity information, which makes it hard to evaluate its quality and impact.
+We are thus revisiting the analytical approach presented by \citet{Vivet_Checchin_Chapuis_2013} and refining it using modern approaches.
+Additionally, both previous works halved the number of azimuths in order to extract Doppler information, and, in part because of this, do not produce results that are on par with modern state-of-the-art radar odometry approaches.
+Our approach extracts Doppler velocities while retaining the full angular resolution.
+We evaluate the usefulness of our extracted Doppler measurements on a dataset collected in progressively more challenging environments ranging from a suburb to the geometrically degenerate skyway shown in Figure \ref{fig:boreas}.